carbon-design-system/carbon-platform/docs/resource-schemas.md

 # Resource schemas

-Carbon Design System resources (e.g. standards, libraries, assets) follow a schema to document each resource in a standardized way.
+Carbon Design System resources (e.g. libraries, assets, design kits) follow a schema to document each resource in a standardized way.
 This structured information is indexed by Carbon's platform to use in the website and other services.

 Schemas are applied through metadata files written in YAML.
 If you're new to YAML and want to learn more, see "[Learn YAML in Y minutes](https://learnxinyminutes.com/docs/yaml)."